worldline/ProSA/prosa_book/src/ch02-04-observability.md

 log::info!("Generate an info log (will not be attached to a trace)");
 ```

-Pay attention that if you set traces from the configuration, your logs will automatically consider as traces.
+If you configure traces, your logs will automatically be included as part of the traces.
-It's an internal thing of tracing.
+This behavior is inherent to how OpenTelemetry tracing works.